asrcpq/eyhv/README.md

 * Time in game always synchronized: player will suffer, not benefit from low FPS

-* Everything drawed, no resource file, replaceable GUI frontend
+* Software rendering with high portability, no resource file

 ## Gameplay